opea-project/GenAIExamples/AgentQnA/README.md

 ### Why Agent for question answering?

 1. Improve relevancy of retrieved context.
-   Agent can rephrase user queries, decompose user queries, and iterate to get the most relevant context for answering user's questions.
+   RAG agent can rephrase user queries, decompose user queries, and iterate to get the most relevant context for answering user's questions.
 Compared to conventional RAG, RAG agent can significantly improve the correctness and relevancy of the answer.
-2. Use tools to get additional knowledge.
+2. Expand scope of the agent.
-   For example, knowledge graphs and SQL databases can be exposed as APIs for Agents to gather knowledge that may be missing in the retrieval vector database.
+   The supervisor agent can interact with multiple worker agents that specialize in different domains with different skills (e.g., retrieve documents, write SQL queries, etc.), and thus can answer questions in multiple domains.
-3. Hierarchical agent can further improve performance.
+3. Hierarchical multi-agents can further improve performance.
-   Expert worker agents, such as retrieval agent, knowledge graph agent, SQL agent, etc., can provide high-quality output for different aspects of a complex query, and the supervisor agent can aggregate the information together to provide a comprehensive answer.
+   Expert worker agents, such as RAG agent and SQL agent, can provide high-quality output for different aspects of a complex query, and the supervisor agent can aggregate the information together to provide a comprehensive answer.
+If we only use one agent and provide all the tools to this single agent, it may get overwhelmed and not able to provide accurate answers.

 ## Deployment with docker